Pay Per Click (PPC) 2.0 FAQ

 Q: Will I get Seller leads?

 A: We have found that somewhere between 15-25% of home searchers who visit via PPC will answer the question of “where are you in the buying process” with “need to sell before I buy”.
 These are definitely seller opportunities with the plus of being potential buy and sell.
-We are also working on generating direct seller leads although this is still in beta.
-Please reach out to email@example.com to join the waitlist and we anticipate releasing seller lead generation in September 2020.
+We have the option of adding seller PPC leads with all information here.

 Q: How will I know which leads in my CRM are PPC leads?
 What do the tags on my PPC leads mean?